NordicSemiconductor/pc-nrfconnect-serial-terminal/doc/docs/index.md

 Serial Terminal app is installed and updated using [nRF Connect for Desktop](https://docs.nordicsemi.com/bundle/nrf-connect-desktop/page/index.html).

+## Installing the Serial Terminal app

+For installation instructions, see [Installing nRF Connect for Desktop apps](https://docs.nordicsemi.com/bundle/nrf-connect-desktop/page/installing_apps.html) in the nRF Connect for Desktop documentation.

 ## Serial Terminal app features

 - Configure, monitor, and communicate with virtual serial ports on Nordic Semiconductor devices.